esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >  💡 **Content shown on hover or focus must be dismissible and persistent.**

 #### Recommendations
->Some of these items take more learning and study, so I would recommend reading up on them in the Web Content Accessibility Guidelines.
-At the very least, I would recommend taking “baby steps” like making sure:
+- Study these in the Web Accessibility Guidelines
+- At the very least take "baby steps" like ensuring:

--   Interactive controls are keyboard focusable and operable
+>-   Interactive controls are keyboard focusable and operable
--   Visible focus indicators are present
+>-   Visible focus indicators are present
--   Interactive touch targets are large enough for human fingers, including people with tremors
+>-   Interactive touch targets are large enough for human fingers, including people with tremors

 ## Useful resources